-Last updated in November 2016
+Last updated in November 2019

-If you have expanded your home, or finished a previously un-air-conditioned space, or your old equipment didn’t sufficiently heat or cool all parts of your home, companies should perform a load calculation to determine the right size of equipment to install.
+If you have expanded your home, finished a previously un-air-conditioned space, or your old equipment didn’t sufficiently heat or cool all parts of your home, companies should perform a load calculation to determine the right size of equipment to install.
 (If you are only replacing old equipment that had adequately heated and cooled your home, new calculations probably are unnecessary.)

-Getting Energy Efficiency
+Energy Efficiency 101

 - The efficiency of both air conditioners and heat pumps in cooling mode is measured by seasonal energy efficiency ratio (SEER).
 For new central air conditioners and heat pumps, SEER ratings range from 13 to about 21, higher being more efficient.

-- The efficiency of air-source heat pumps in heating mode is measured by heating season performance factor (HSPF).
+- The efficiency of air-source heat pumps in heating mode is measured by heating seasonal performance factor (HSPF).
 New heat pumps range from 7.7 to about 10, higher being more efficient.
 The efficiency of heat pumps falls as outside temperatures fall; when the outside temperature drops below 33°F or so, the energy efficiency of most new models is usually low enough to require another heat source to maintain the desired temperature inside the home.
 One solution is to equip the heat pump with a backup electrical resistance heater, even though this means that when it’s cold you’re in effect heating your house with a very large electric space heater, and your electricity bill could skyrocket.
 An alternative is to back up a heat pump with a furnace.
 These configurations, referred to as “hybrid” systems, rely on a heat pump to heat the home until it can no longer do so efficiently, at which point a furnace takes over.

-- The efficiency of ground-source heat pumps (sometimes called geothermal heat pumps) in heating mode is measured by their coefficient of performance (COP), which indicates how much more efficient the heat pump is than (not very efficient) electrical resistance heat.
+- The efficiency of ground-source heat pumps (sometimes called geothermal heat pumps in heating mode is measured by their coefficient of performance (COP), which indicates how much more efficient the heat pump is than (not very efficient) electrical resistance heat.
 In cooling mode, efficiency is measured by energy efficiency ratio (EER), which is similar to the SEER measure used for conventional heat pumps.
 For both the COP and EER, the higher the number the more energy efficient the unit.
 Ground-source heat pumps have COP ratings ranging from 2.8 to over 5.0 and EER ratings from 13 to over 30.

-- When comparing models, it’s important to understand that features such as variable-speed blowers and two-stage burners that reduce energy usage won’t be reflected on their models’ efficiency ratings because ratings are determined while equipment operates at full capacity.
+When comparing equipment, it’s important to understand that features such as variable-speed blowers and two-stage burners that reduce energy usage won’t be reflected on their models’ efficiency ratings.
+That’s because ratings are determined while equipment operates at full capacity.
 A variable-speed blower, for example, usually runs at a constant low speed to maintain the correct temperature, increasing speed and energy use only as needed.
 If you are comparing the energy efficiency of two different units with similar energy-efficiency ratings—one with variable-speed capability and the other without—the one that can run at variable speeds will use less energy.
 The same is true when comparing furnaces that have one- or multiple-stage burners.
 It’s difficult to assess exactly how much energy these features save, but a reasonable rule of thumb is to assume that two-stage burners and variable-speed blowers each decrease furnace energy waste by about 10 percent and increase corresponding SEER/HSPF ratings by 1.0 to 1.5.